thomas4f/mxbmrp2/README.md

  - To position the HUD (roughly) on the center of the screen, set `position_x=0.5` and `position_y=0.5`.
  - Setting either value to `1.0` or greater will likely move the HUD outside the viewable area, depending on your screen resolution.

+### Font size and colors
+Here are some examples on how to configure the other settings:
+ - You can adjust the font size by modifying the `font_size` parameter in small increments.
+Increasing the value from `0.025` (the default) to `0.050` will double the size.
+ - `font_color` and `background_color` are specified in **ABGR** (Alpha, Blue, Green Red), meaning that:
+   - Red = `0xFF0000FF`,
+   - Green =  `0xFF00FF00`, and
+   - Blue = `0xFFFF0000`.
+ - To make the background fully transparent, set it to `0x00000000`, for fully black, use `0xFF000000`.

+### Font Family
+By default, the plugin uses the `CQ Mono` font to stay consistent with the [MaxHUD](https://forum.mx-bikes.com/index.php?topic=180.0) plugin.

+MX Bikes also makes heavy use of the `Enter Sansman Italic` font, which is included as an alternative.

+Note that unlike the other settings, changing the font family requires a restart of the game.

+To generate additional fonts, you can use the `fontgen` utility provided by PiBoSo.
+For details, see [this forum post](https://forum.piboso.com/index.php?topic=1458.msg20183#msg20183) and refer to `fontgen.cfg`.

 ## Notes

 ### The Connection Field